Where To Find The Best Street Food In Tenerife

 Fiestas de San Juan at Puerto de la Cruz

 Head to Puerto de la Cruz in Tenerife on Midsummer's Eve for the Fiestas de San Juan.
 This festival is held in late June and is one not to be missed.
-There are all sorts of celebrations and the event takes place all over the city.
+There are all sorts of celebrations to take part in.
 The beaches come to life with live music and dancing, and if you are up for it, you can take part in the tradition of taking a late-night swim in the sea.

 Bathing in the water at midnight has a legend of guaranteeing love, fertility and good health, so don't miss out!
 The Fiestas de San Juan can be very fun and there is lots of partying, so come try the Tenerife food and wine and see how the locals celebrate.